 If the food preferred by your child is not healthy or takes a substantial amount of time to prepare, offering it at every meal is not realistic or desirable.
 Instead, offer other nutritious foods at meal and snack times.
 As a parent, it’s important to realize that your child is not going to starve just because you don’t provide his or her preferred food.
 Even if your child eats next to nothing at breakfast, he or she will likely make up for it at some point during the day.
 Try not to worry too much if your child eats less during certain meal times.

 One of the most important things to remember if your young child is reluctant to try new foods is not to make this issue a battle.
-For instance, you should never use bribes, bargaining, threats, or punishment to get a child to try something new.
+For instance, you should never use bribes, food rewards, bargaining, threats, or punishment to get a child to try something new.
 Instead, simply continue to expose him or her to new foods on a regular basis.
 This will give your child the opportunity to sample new foods if he or she wishes.
 There is a good chance that over time your child will taste and accept a wider variety of foods, which can make meals easier for both children and parents.

 Symptoms of malnutrition can include: